nikitavoloboev/data/nlp/nlp.md

 - [How to Go from NLP in 1 Language to NLP in N Languages in One Shot (2020)](https://x.ai/how-to-go-from-nlp-in-1-language-to-nlp-in-n-languages-in-one-shot/)
 - [Contextualized Topic Models](https://github.com/MilaNLProc/contextualized-topic-models) - Family of topic models that use pre-trained representations of language (e.g., BERT) to support topic modeling.
 - [Language Style Transfer](https://github.com/shentianxiao/language-style-transfer) - Code for [Style Transfer from Non-Parallel Text by Cross-Alignment](https://arxiv.org/abs/1705.09655) paper.
+- [NLU](https://github.com/JohnSnowLabs/nlu) - Power of Spark NLP, the Simplicity of Python.
+1 line for hundreds of NLP models and algorithms.